alexandrebobkov/ESP-Nodes/README.md

             This is an output GPIO that will be connected to a relay or other driver circuit in most cases.
             If the power changes, this GPIO output level will also change.

-endmenu
+    config EXAMPLE_DEVICE_DESCRIPTION
+        int "IoT Node description"
+        default "Lamp"
+        help
+            This is the description of IoT Node; appears on ESP RainMaker dashboard device detail. endmenu
 ```